rivie13/CyberCrawler/README.md

 2. Maintain interface contracts for cross-system compatibility
 3. Include comprehensive tests for new functionality
 4. Update documentation for architectural changes
+5. **Update submodules regularly** and commit reference changes
+6. Use descriptive commit messages for submodule updates

 ## 📄 License